Mwakenya Movement

-The Mwakenya Movement (Muungano wa Wazalendo wa Kenya/ Union of Patriotic Kenyans) was an underground socialist movement in Kenya in the 1980s formed to fight for multi-party democracy.
+The Mwakenya Movement (Muungano wa Wazalendo wa Kenya/ Union of Patriotic Kenyans) was an underground movement in Kenya in the 1980s formed by a community opposed to president Moi's rule.

 Background

 When Daniel arap Moi became president of Kenya in 1978, many prominent politicians and academics accused him of corruption, nepotism and embezzlement of public funds.
 After the failed coup d'état of 1982, Moi seized the opportunity to make Kenya a de jure one party state.
 The country had been a de facto one party state since 1969.

 This move was met by opposition and university campuses, especially the University of Nairobi, became hotbeds of political activities advocating for the repeal of section 2A of the constitution which had made Kenya a de jure single party state.

 Initially, Mwakenya was not a clandestine organization.
 Its members advocated for the opening up of democratic space in Kenya through public lectures and issuing of leaflets including Mpatanishi and Mzalendo.
 These lectures and leaflets served the purpose of explaining what they (Mwakenya members) felt was wrong in the country's political sphere.
 However, after the government began cracking down on its members, the organization went underground.

-Prof. Ngugi wa Thiong'o was the movement's spokesman.
+Prof. Ngũgĩ wa Thiong'o was the movement's spokesman.

 In the mid 1970s, underground movements started cropping up with publications, such as Chache Group's Independent Kenya, being their main tool.
 This led to the eventual uprising of the December 12th Movement and its Pambana publication.
 It is from the December 12th Movement that Mwakenya rose.